NaeemHaque/duplicate-content/README.md

 ### Method 2: Manual Installation
 1. Download and extract the plugin files
-2. Upload the `wp-duplicate` folder to `/wp-content/plugins/`
+2. Upload the `duplicate-content` folder to `/wp-content/plugins/`
 3. Go to **WordPress Admin → Plugins**
-4. Find "WP Duplicate" and click **Activate**
+4. Find "Duplicate Content" and click **Activate**

 ## 🎯 Usage

-After activation, you'll find a new menu item "WP Duplicate" in your WordPress admin sidebar with three submenus:
+After activation, you'll find a new menu item "Duplicate Content" in your WordPress admin sidebar with three submenus:

 ### Dashboard
 - Main overview of the plugin